dorythecat/TransforMate/help.md

 This command will make every message the user sends as big text.
 If you don't provide a user, it will default to the user who sent the command.
 Big text is just '# ' in front of the message.

-#### **/set eternal** (user)
+#### **/set small** (user)

-- **User**: The user you want to set the eternal for. (optional, defaults to the user who sent the command)
+- **User**: The user you want to set the small for. (optional, defaults to the user who sent the command)

-This command will make the user's transformation eternal.
+This command will make every message the user sends as small text.
 If you don't provide a user, it will default to the user who sent the command.
-Eternals will not be reverted by the **/goback** command.
-Remember that you can always use **/safeword** to get out of any claims and eternals you may be in.
+Small text are just small versions of unicode characters.
+It is recommended to avoid this command when in a server with visually impaired users as screen readers will have a hard time reading the text.

 #### **/set hush** (user)

 - **User**: The user you want to set the hush for. (optional, defaults to the user who sent the command)

 This command will surround the user's messages with '||'.
 If you don't provide a user, it will default to the user who sent the command.
-This will make the user's messages hidden until you hover over them, a good compromise for muting a user without actually muting them.
+This will make the user's messages hidden until you uncover them, a good compromise for muting a user without actually muting them.

+#### **/set backwards** (user)

+- **User**: The user you want to set the backwards for. (optional, defaults to the user who sent the command)

+This command will make the user's messages backwards.
+If you don't provide a user, it will default to the user who sent the command.

 #### **/set prefix** (user) (prefix) (chance)